viamrobotics/docs/docs/tutorials/configure/scuttlebot.md

 linkTitle: "Configure a SCUTTLE Robot"
 weight: 15
 type: "docs"
-description: "Configure a SCUTTLE Robot on the Viam platform."
+description: "Configure a Scuttle robot on the Viam platform."
 image: "/tutorials/scuttlebot/createcomponent.png"
 images: ["/tutorials/scuttlebot/createcomponent.png"]
 imageAlt: "The Viam app UI showing the CONFIG tab of a robot."